techmo-pl/dictation-client/cpp/README.md

 ### Prerequisites

-To use Dictation Client on Docker, Docker Engine have to be installed (recommended version 20.10.0 or higher).
+To use Dictation Client on Docker, Docker Engine has to be installed (recommended version 20.10.0 or higher).

 For details about Docker Engine installation, check out: https://docs.docker.com/engine/install/